n-avanthi/Real-Time-Voice-Assistant/README.md

    - "Tell me a joke."
    - "Open Google."
    - "Play some music."

    Under the `output` folder, a sample demo image is present.
+4. The keyword 'exit' can be used to exit out of a conversation

 ## Acknowledgments